li-clutter-org/loadimpact-cli/README.md

 ## Configuration

-Before running the CLI you need to add your [Load Impact V3 API token](https://app.loadimpact.com/account/api-token) to the config file.
-You can generate a Load Impact V3 API token in the user profile settings.
+Before running the CLI you need to add your [Load Impact V3 API token](https://app.loadimpact.com/integrations/user-token) to the config file.
+You can generate a Load Impact V3 API token selecting CLI from the integrations page.

 The config file will be placed: